eolybq/tsla_sentiment_prediction/readme.md

 - Main programming language: Python

 - Project aims to extend Part 1 of this project.
 Extension lies in using python instead of R to create machine-learning models and their prediction evaluations.
 Then compare traditional time-series models and these models to get result of perfomance on financial data.
-- Part 2 also explores classification ML methods which cannot be directly compared to regression based models from Part 1
+- Part 2 also explores classification ML methods which cannot be directly compared to regression task models from Part 1
+- Classification is based on predicting artificialy created binary variable, which takes on value 1 if stock log return went over some "significance" treshold (0.005)
 - At the moment there is Gradient Descent Linear Regression and Gradient Descend Logistic Regression done, written from scratch.
+- Also Decision Tree classification and regression, Random Forest and XGBoost classification using sk-learn, xgboost libraries are done. (trained recursively on rolling window - walk forward prediction validation)
 - LSTM is planned aswell.